archana-kamath/Twitter/README.md

 # Twitter
-Twitter demonstration using spring boot and react
+Twitter demonstration using spring boot and react<br />

-Implementation:  Twitter demonstration has three features
+Implementation:  Twitter demonstration has three features<br />
 •	Retrieve the status using hashtag.<br />
 •	Update status to the user profile <br />
 •	Delete status from profile using the status id.<br />

-Technology used:
+Technology used: <br />
-•	Backend has been implemented using spring Boot (version 2.5.5)
+•	Backend has been implemented using spring Boot (version 2.5.5)<br />
-•	Test cases (positive and negative) are written using junit jar (version 4.12)
+•	Test cases (positive and negative) are written using junit jar (version 4.12)<br />
-•	Front end has been implemented using React (version 17.0.2)
+•	Front end has been implemented using React (version 17.0.2)<br />
-•	Styling is done using react-bootstrap (version 1.6.4)
+•	Styling is done using react-bootstrap (version 1.6.4)<br />
-•	Axios is used to make http call to spring boot application, from react pages.
+•	Axios is used to make http call to spring boot application, from react pages.<br />
-•	Tools and IDE: Eclipse (Version: 2020-09 (4.17.0)), Visual studio code 1.60.2, Google Chrome
+•	Tools and IDE: Eclipse (Version: 2020-09 (4.17.0)), Visual studio code 1.60.2, Google Chrome<br />

-Please refer the screen prints below
+Please refer the screen prints below<br />

 1)This is the home page where we have three options.